Australian actor Ian Smith, who played Harold Bishop in 'Neighbours,' retires due to cancer

 “Along with the cast and crew and all his fans from around the world, we will support Ian in any way we can during this difficult time,” it said.

 “Neighbours” first screened in 1985 and has become Australia’s longest-running drama series.
-It has been sold to more than 60 countries and was most popular in Britain.
+It has been sold to more than 60 countries.